Glitched-Cat-Studios/GCS-Wardrobe/README.md

 # Credits:
 - THeTechWiz5305 - Made the original script
 - Anemunt - Fixed bugs and optimized the script
-- 1stGen - partially fixed the cosmetics duplicating
+- 1stGen - partially fixed the cosmetics duplication bug

 Thanks for checking this out, and have a paw-some day!